-The Stella Maris School is completely funded by the Stella Maris Lodge and seeks to educate vulnerable children in Tanzania.
-It is located on the same grounds as the Stella Maris Lodge and is what makes the ISL Tanzania basecamp so special.
+The Stella Maris School is completely funded by the Stella Maris Lodge where you will be staying and seeks to educate vulnerable children in Tanzania.
+It is located on the same grounds as the Stella Maris Lodge and is what makes ISL Tanzania Base Camp so special.

 Ngorongoro Conservation Area

 Take advantage of the incredible opportunity to visit a UNESCO World Heritage Site in the Crater Highlands area of Tanzania.
 Named after the Ngorongoro Crater, it’s a great place to see the wild beasts that roam the Serengeti today.

 National Park prices and regulations apply.
 Stay overnight at Karatu town and begin your day in the park early.
 Plan on being back at the ISL Tanzania base camp that same evening.

 Tarangire National Park

 Teeming with migratory wildlife during the dry season (June-October), the Tarangire National Park is known for its spectacular transit of thousands of elephants and other herd animals drawn to the Tarangire River.
 Expect to see wild Tanzania up close, with opportunities to see lions, zebras, ostriches, leopards, and gazelles.
 Located three hours from the ISL Tanzania base camp, you’ll have a full day of driving and safari.
 Just remember to bring insect repellant!

 Coffee Tours and Waterfall